myersm0/what-was-said/README.md

 ## Database

-SQLite at `~/.local/share/cathedrals/cathedrals.db` with WAL mode enabled for concurrent read access.
+SQLite at `~/.local/share/cathedrals/cathedrals.db` with WAL mode and foreign key enforcement enabled.
+All parent-child relationships (documents → entries → chunks) use `ON DELETE CASCADE`.

 To reset: delete the db file.
 To re-embed: drop the vec table (`DROP TABLE vec_chunks;`) then `cathedrals embed`.